-Why Is Version Control Better?
+Why Is Version Control for Designers Better?

 From a designer and developer point of view, a VCS empowers your team to organize your files and keep track of every change and version.
 You can even compare versions of files to see changes side by side.
 In fact, your VCS acts as a single source of truth.
 Contributors on a team always know they are working on the correct and most recent version of a file and can prevent someone else from working on the same file by locking it.
 This means you won’t accidentally overwrite the work of someone who has spent 20 hours on a project.

 From a business standpoint, the primary purpose of a VCS is to protect your intellectual property.
 This is accomplished by providing security, permissions for access, backups, and disaster recovery.
 It also prevents people from making accidental deletions or undesirable changes.

 The VCS tracks changes including the creation and deletion of files as well as edits.
 The history of changes is an important feature and should include the author, date, and notes on the purpose of each change.
 Some versioning systems have powerful undo features, so changes can be backed out.
 These features are all as equally valuable for graphics and design files as they are for source code.